trussworks/terraform-aws-alb-web-containers/README.md

 * Security Groups for the ALB.
 * Route53 A record pointing to the ALB.

-The HTTPS listener uses an Amazon certificate.
+The HTTPS listener uses a certificate stored in ACM or IAM.

 ## Usage